Abrahanfer/Obsidian-rxvt-unicode/README.md

 Installation
 ------------
-Copy contents from '''dot-Xdefaults''' file to your own'''.Xdefaults'''.
+Copy contents from "dot-Xdefaults" file to your own ".Xdefaults".
-Or just copy the file under tour home directory and rename it to '''.Xdefaults'''.
+Or just copy the file under tour home directory and rename it to ".Xdefaults".